 World War One (WWI) Selective Service System Draft Registration RecordsIn 1917 and 1918 approximately 24 million men registered for the draft in the United States.
-These included men born from Sept 11, 1872 to Sept 12, 1900.
-The World War I Draft Registration Cards created at this time have been microfilmed and they have been digitized and put online.
+These included men born from September 11, 1872 to September 12, 1900.
+The World War I Draft Registration Cards created at this time have been digitized and put online.
 Be aware that these are records of people who registered for the draft.
 Everyone who registered did not actually serve in the military during World War One.

 Available for all states, plus the District of Columbia and Puerto Rico.

 These records were digitized from: World War I Selective Service System Draft Registration Cards, 1917-1918 (National Archives Microfilm Publication M1509; Imaged from Family History Library microfilm).